 This Management Plan was developed based on significant information gathered from consultations with Ka'ū community members knowledgeable about South Point.
 These community members provided their mana'o to assist the planning team in formulating recommended projects and management actions (as described in Chapter 3).
+State agencies and organizations, including DLNR SHPD, Division of Aquatic Resources (DAR), and Land Division, and Kamehameha Schools, were also consulted.

 This chapter provides the context through which projects and management actions were developed.
 It describes the community consultation process, and summarizes the vision, concerns, and ideas shared during the community consultations.
 It also identifies the opportunities and challenges for South Point.